Mirriam Ramadwa: Political career

 Ramadwa formerly served on the provincial executive committee (PEC) and the provincial working committee (PWC) of the African National Congress in Limpopo.
 She was also the acting chairperson of the Congress of South African Trade Unions (COASTU) in the province.

 Ramadwa was elected to the Limpopo Provincial Legislature in 2009.
 In July 2013, she was appointed by premier Stanley Mathabatha as the Member of the Executive Council (MEC) for Sport, Arts and Culture.
 Following the 2014 general elections, Ramadwa was elected as the speaker of the provincial legislature.
 In May 2015, the ANC ordered Ramadwa to resign as speaker of the provincial legislature, so that ANC MP Polly Boshielo could replace her.
 She refused to resign as speaker.
 On 15 August 2015, the ANC suspended her membership pending disciplinary action.

 Ramadwa finally resigned as speaker on 29 September 2015, the same day that the ANC's motion for her removal as speaker was set to be debated in the provincial legislature.
 The suspension of her ANC membership was lifted on 18 November 2015.
 She continued as an ordinary member of the provincial legislature until the 2019 elections.
 In the 2019 elections, Ramadwa was elected to the National Assembly of South Africa from the ANC's Limpopo list.
+Ramadwa did not stand for reelection in 2024 and left parliament.